tanya-ivanova/Softuni-Library/README.md

 The Edit button takes you to the Edit form which is pre-filled with the title, the author, the genre, the image url, the year, and the summary of the book.

-You can make the changes you want and click on the Edit button to save them.
+You can make the changes you want and click on the Edit Book button to save them.
 After clicking the Edit button you are taken to the Details page where you can see that the changes you made are visible.

 Clicking the Cancel button will take you back to the Details page without making any changes.